QasimK/qasimk.github.io/_posts/2018-02-24-single-application-vpn.md

 (Note, I had to restart my system due to errors possible related to previous system upgrades.)

-### Automatically entering the username/password
+### Aisde: Automatically Entering Credentials

-If credentials are requested by OpenVPN this will stop any chance of automation.
+If a username and password is requested by OpenVPN this will stop any chance of automation.
 Thus, we want to save the credentials and allow OpenVPN to automatically read them.
 We can simply save them to the filesystem secured under the `root` user.

 We can create a second config file to merge with the main config file.
 This allows us to modify or add settings separately.